HdVsha/Ranepa_econometrics/README.md

 # Ranepa_econometrics
-This repo is created to demonstrate the accomplished work.
+This repo is created to demonstrate the progress on econometrics project.